xtech/self-o-mat/README.md

 ```

 # Now what?
-So now you're running the self-o-mat software and your photoboot is technically done.
+So now you're running the self-o-mat software and your photobooth is technically done.
 Just add a trigger mechanism and put it in a box.
 For better image quality, add a flash to your box.
 If you want to get started quickly, we have created some components for you:

 ## The Controller
 You'll need a controller to trigger the image capture.
 Basically you have two options: The self-o-mat controller or a DIY solution.